 Congratulations to the winners of the 2020 UM-Dearborn Writing Awards

 Special thanks to our UM-Dearborn judging panel and external judges:

-Ghassan Abou-Zeineddine (LPA), Danielle DeFauw (Education, Health, and Human Services), Susan Erickson (LPA), Thom Foy (Writing Program/LCC), R.J.
-Fox (external- fiction), Jon Haller (external- Writing Through Image & Sound), Margaret Murray (Communication), Reb Livingston (external- poetry), Kyhl Lydndgaard (external- creative non-fiction), PF Potvin (Writing Program/LCC), Pamela Todoroff (Writing Program/LCC), Lin Van Nieuwstadt (Engineering)
+Ghassan Abou-Zeineddine (English/LPA), Danielle DeFauw (Education, Health, and Human Services), R.J.
+Fox (External- Fiction), Jon Haller (External- Writing Through Image & Sound), Kalyan Kondapalli (Biological Sciences), Margaret Murray (Communication/LCC), Reb Livingston (External- Poetry), Kyhl Lydndgaard (External- Creative Non-Fiction), PF Potvin (Writing Program/LCC), Natalie Sampson (Health and Human Services), Alicia Schaeffer (Writing Program/LCC), John Taylor (Writing Center, Writing Program/LCC).